izelnakri/paper_trail/README.md

 # all these set originator_id's for the version records
 PaperTrail.insert(changeset, originator: user)
 {:ok, result} = PaperTrail.update(edit_changeset, originator: user)
-# or you can use :user instead of :originator if this is your config:
+# or you can use :user in the params instead of :originator if this is your config:
 # paper_trail originator: [name: :user, model: YourApplication.User]
 {:ok, result} = PaperTrail.update(edit_changeset, user: user)
 result[:version] |> Repo.preload(:user) |> Map.get(:user) # we can access the user who made the change from the version thanks to originator relationships!